matheusolivesilva/stock-control-with-pdo/README.md

 1. First of all, clone or download this repo
 2. Go to the system's directory, open the file 'classes/config.php' and replace the values with yours credentials
 3. Run the database script 'database,sql' in your MySQL
-4. Run the system with ````bash php -S localhost:yourporthere/ ````
+4. Run the system with ````php -S localhost:yourporthere/ ````
 5. Enjoy ;)

 ## Running Tests

-I've created some simple tests, just to ensure that this project is running correctly, to use them, just run the files 'robot\_edit.php' and the 'robot\_delete.php' in your local server.
+I've created some simple tests, just to ensure that this project is running correctly, to use them, just run the files 'robot.php', 'robot\_edit.php' and the 'robot\_delete.php' in your local server.

 ## Built With